NathansStuff/AnimalRescue/README.md

 # R1 Overview

 ### Purpose
-The purpose of this app is to provide a functional and visually appealing system for animal rescue and foster carers to track the development and health of their animals.
+The purpose of this application is to provide a functional and visually appealing system for animal rescue and foster carers to track the development and health of their animals.
 ### Target Audience
 Animal rescue and Foster carers
 ### Functionality / Features